ThatLinuxGuyYouKnow/Gemini-Code-Intepreter/README.md

 Googles Gemini Model with the ability to execute code using a code intepreter
 # AI Code Interpreter Project

 This project leverages IPython, Vertex AI, and a generative model to interpret and execute Python code within a secure environment.
-The setup uses environment variables to manage sensitive information securely.
+The setup uses environment variables to manage sensitive information securely

 ## Features